-For the record, this isn't about tearing at Wooden's cloak of immortality.
-But facts are facts, and it's not a matter of debate as to whether Wooden's fabled "Pyramid of Success" overlooked a key aspect of UCLA's historic dominance in the 1970s—they broke the rules.
+This isn't about tearing at Wooden's cloak of immortality.
+But it's not a matter of debate as to whether Wooden's fabled "Pyramid of Success" overlooked a key aspect of the Bruins' historic dominance in the 1970s.

-A booster named Sam Gilbert, once accused of laundering drug money and later proven to be UCLA basketball's greatest benefactor, "arranged and paid for abortions for players’ friends and helped athletes get discounts on cars, stereos and airline tickets," according to published reports cited in this New York Times article.
+A booster named Sam Gilbert, once accused of laundering drug money, "arranged and paid for abortions for players’ friends and helped athletes get discounts on cars, stereos and airline tickets," according to reports cited in this New York Times article.
 We know this.
-It's the sort of transgression that defies "spin."

-But we don't care.
-Instead, we cherish his memory, with talented writers like Dave D'Alessandro writing breathlessly, "He represented another era, and more than anyone else, he was of his time.
+But we cherish his memory, with talented writers like Dave D'Alessandro writing, "He represented another era, and more than anyone else, he was of his time.
 There will never be another like him."
-And it's all true.

 (** Separate quotes regarding UCLA's transgressions were originally attributed to Bill Walton, as they were in this 2006 article from Yahoo!
 Sports, but since publication, we received a complaint from a third source regarding UCLA's involvement.
 We have since tracked down the book, which was out of print, and corrected the quotes.
 They have been removed from the Yahoo! piece.)

-To just about anyone familiar with the history of college sports, juxtaposing Pete Carroll with John Wooden borders on blasphemy.
-Not in a hyperbolic sense, either.
-Really, truly, blasphemy—the New York Times Magazine once wrote, "John Wooden comes as close to an embodiment of Jesus Christ as anyone on the current sporting scene."
+Juxtaposing Pete Carroll with Wooden borders on blasphemy.
+The New York Times Magazine once wrote, "John Wooden comes as close to an embodiment of Jesus Christ as anyone on the current sporting scene."

-And next to him, you have Pete Carroll, the snake that ditched USC as soon as he sensed the NCAA hammer coming down.
-Just seems... wrong.
+Next to him, you have the snake who ditched USC as soon as he sensed the NCAA hammer coming down.

-But last Thursday's report from the NCAA infractions committee—centering on the dynastic stretch of Pete Carroll's tenure at USC—demands drastic measures.
-And whatever blasphemy underpins the Carroll-Wooden pairing, it pales in comparison to the heresy from the NCAA, as college sports' governing body blithely ignores reality year after year, blindly adhering to doctrine that's been flawed from the outset.
+But last Thursday's report from the NCAA infractions committee—centering on the dynastic stretch of Carroll's tenure at USC—demands drastic measures.
+And whatever blasphemy underpins the Carroll-Wooden pairing, it pales in comparison to the heresy from the NCAA, as college sports' governing body ignores reality.

 This case is a window onto a landscape of elite college athletes and certain individuals close to them who, in the course of their relationships, disregard NCAA rules and regulations. [...]
 Their world included professional sports agents, "runners" and "handlers," "friends" and family, many of whom were eager to cash in early on expected lucrative professional contracts.
 The actions of those professional agents and their associates, with the knowledge and acquiescence of the athletes, struck at the heart of the NCAA's Principle of Amateurism, which states that participation in intercollegiate athletics should be "motivated primarily by education and by the physical, mental, and social benefits to be derived."
 Their actions also threatened the efforts of the NCAA and its member institutions to sponsor and support amateur competition at the collegiate level.

-See, on the surface, it works.
-The idea that sports agents and their associates could strike a fatal blow at a "Principle of Amateurism" seems reasonable enough.
+The idea that sports agents could strike a fatal blow at a "Principle of Amateurism" seems reasonable.
 Same with the notion that "participation in intercollegiate athletics should be motivated primarily by education, and by the physical, mental, and social benefits to be derived."
-All these ideas make sense in theory.
 But coming from the NCAA, downright insulting.

-Because, sure, participating in amateur athletics should be motivated by those things, but what about the people governing them?
-How can an organization that exists solely to generate more revenue from these "intercollegiate athletics" stand there with a straight face, telling athletes that their sole purpose in all of this is to be gratified with "physical, mental and social benefits."
+Sure, participating in amateur athletics should be motivated by those things, but what about the people governing them?
+How can an organization that exists to generate revenue from intercollegiate athletics tell athletes that their sole purpose is to be gratified with "physical, mental and social benefits?"

 For one, there's Reggie Bush.
 He created this mess.
-Not when he and his family knowingly broke the rules and accepted cash and gifts from agents...
-That probably happens more than any of us realize.
-But with Bush, he and his family accepted those benefits with the implication that he'd one day return the favor.
-You can read the entire timeline here, but basically, Bush's family accepted cash, a car and even a house from a marketing firm, all with the implication that after finishing at Southern Cal, Bush would provide a return on this investment, signing with the firm.
+You can read the entire timeline here.
+Bush's family accepted cash, a car and a house from a marketing firm, all with the implication that after finishing at Southern Cal, Bush would provide a return on this investment, signing with the firm.

-To the virgin ears of the NCAA and its defenders, that whole thing sounds positively apocalyptic.
-He used his talent and celebrity to move his family into a better home?
+To the virgin ears of the NCAA, that sounds apocalyptic.
+He used his talent to move his family into a better home?
 The audacity!

-But it was a business agreement that made sense for both sides.
-That's fine.
-The only problem arose when Bush and his family abruptly abandoned the deal, leaving his would-be agents without a client, having wasted hundreds of thousands of dollars on what was essentially the advance to Bush's future professional contract.
+It was a business agreement.
+The problem arose when Bush and his family abandoned the deal, leaving his would-be agents without a client, having wasted hundreds of thousands of dollars on what was the advance to Bush's professional contract.

-Without any other leverage—because Bush couldn't have signed a real contract—the agents threatened to go public with proof that Bush had violated NCAA eligibility guidelines.
-And when Bush and his representatives still refused to pay, the agents followed through on their threat, talking to Yahoo!
-Sports in 2006, prompting an expansive investigation, and leading us to present day.
+Without any leverage, the agents threatened to go public with proof that Bush had violated NCAA guidelines.
+And when Bush still refused to pay, the agents followed through, talking to Yahoo!
+Sports in 2006, prompting an investigation and leading us to present day.

-As for the agents...
-This is what happens when you traffic your services among amateur athletes.
-Pretty simple.
-We don't have to condemn them for treating college football like a business—everybody else does—but we shouldn't console them for finding out that a "wink-and-a-handshake" deal with a 20 year-old kid and his opportunistic parents could somehow go awry.
+As for the agents, this is what happens when you traffic services among amateur athletes.
+We don't have to condemn them for treating college football like a business, but we shouldn't console them for finding out that a "wink-and-a-handshake" deal with a 20-year-old could go awry.

-And then there's USC's athletic department, with its see-no-evil, hear-no-evil histrionics.
-That whole routine was as patently absurd as the NCAA...
-Put it this way: a college is a small place.
+And then there's USC's athletic department, with its see-no-evil histrionics.
+A college is a small place.
 An athletic department is even smaller.
-To think that members of the USC athletic department had no idea that the biggest star in their midst might be taking extra benefits—driving a nice car around campus, commuting to a nice house to visit his family—is f**ing ridiculous.
-That's the only way to put it.
+To think that members of the department had no idea that the biggest star in their midst might be taking benefits—driving a nice car around campus, commuting to a nice house to visit his family—is fucking ridiculous.

-There was an entire staff of football coaches that recruited Reggie Bush.
-They became intimately acquainted with his family's situation throughout the recruiting process in high school, and then micromanaged nearly every detail of his activities in college...
-That's just how college football works.
-The intimacy with each and every player can't really be exaggerated.
-It's not like it's impossible to keep track of 100 or so football players, let alone one of the most recognizable faces in their program.
+An entire staff of coaches recruited Bush.
+They became intimately acquainted with his family, then micromanaged his activities in college.
+It's not like it's impossible to keep track of 100 players, let alone one of their most recognizable faces.